sophiakobzar/JPyWorkSpace/README.md

 ## Learning Journey

-This repository reflects my journey learning Java.
+This repository reflects my journey learning Java and Python.
 It's been a great experience and I'm excited to learn more and work on more complex projects in the future.

 ## Contributing